nextbreakpoint/flink-k8s-toolbox/README.md

         savepointMode: Automatic
         # savepointInterval in seconds.
 Required when savepointMode is Automatic
         savepointInterval: 60
-        # savepointTargetPath can be any valid Hadoop filesystem
+        # savepointTargetPath can be any valid Hadoop filesystem (including S3)
         savepointTargetPath: file:///var/tmp/test
-        # jobRestartPolicy can be OnFailure or Never.
+        # jobRestartPolicy can be Always or Never.
 Default value is Never
         jobRestartPolicy: Always
     EOF